Phini0n/FinancialTracker/README.md

 Outline potential future enhancements or functionalities you might consider adding:

-- Additional feature to be developed.
+- Adapt table visual to allow for more characters per cell.
 - Improvement of current functionalities.

 ## Resources